 These communications are considered property of the district and therefore may be subject to public disclosure.
 All actions are subject to review and may be logged and archived, and monitored to ensure they are used solely for educational purposes.
 MCPS employees are prohibited from using MCPS accounts for personal gain or any illegal activities.
 Keep in mind that messages can also be forwarded or distributed to other individuals in whole or in part.

-Please be aware that MCPS is revising staff email retention protocols.
-Beginning in September 2019, the email retention policy will be changed to 365 days for MCPS staff.
+MCPS staff email is retained for 365 days.
 This applies to MCPS-provisioned email accounts in both Microsoft Office 365 (.org) and Google Suite (.net).

 Additionally, be aware that in some instances the MCPS Office of the General Counsel may instruct employees not to delete electronically stored information, or discard paper documents that must be preserved because they are relevant to a new or imminent legal case.
 In some cases, the MCPS Office of General Counsel may ask you to provide records of communications that are related to a legal case, or a court may issue a subpoena for records of communications related to a case.